 Research Market and Seller

-Another important preliminary step in putting together an offer for a Omaha or Council Bluffs house is researching both the market and the seller.
+Another important preliminary step in putting together an offer for a Omaha or Omaha house is researching both the market and the seller.
 You need to know what similar homes in the neighborhood are and have been selling for.
 Otherwise, you may offer too much or make a lowball offer that gets rejected out of hand.
 Your local real estate agent in Council Bluffs or Omaha can be a great asset here by performing a comparative market analysis.
 (To find out more about this contact Chris and her team at Homes By Chris Harter at 402-378-9462.)

 You should also do some digging to find out as much as you can about the seller want to sell their house fast in Council Bluffs or Omaha and his/her motivations for selling.
 “For example, you might learn that the seller is being relocated and needs a quick closing – faster than other buyers are willing to accept.
 Or, you might learn that the seller hasn’t yet found a home and may want to delay closing.
 Armed with this information, you can craft a more tempting offer than your rivals for the same price (or less).”
 Your local Omaha and Council Bluffs realtor is a must when writing a contract to purchase a house in Council Bluffs or Omaha.

 Having done the first two things, you can set about determining your price – or, rather, your opening bid.
 Your offer will include your offer price, but that price will typically be below the seller’s list price.
 And the negotiations process begins.